 33.3.6.1 Traffic indication

+An AP MLD shall assign a single AID to a non-AP MLD upon successful multi-link setup.
+All the STAs of the non-AP MLD shall have the same AID as the one assigned to the non-AP MLD during multi-link setup.

-The TIM shall identify the STAs or the non-AP MLDs for which traffic is pending and buffered in the AP or the AP MLD with which the AP is affiliated.
+The TIM shall identify the non-AP MLDs for which traffic is pending and buffered at the AP MLD.
 This information is coded in a partial virtual bitmap, as described in 9.4.2.5 (TIM element).
-The AP shall identify those STAs that are not affiliated with MLDs for which it is prepared to deliver buffered BUs by setting bits in the TIM’s partial virtual bitmap that correspond to the appropriate AIDs.
-The AP shall identify those non-AP MLDs for which the AP MLD that the AP is affiliated with is prepared to deliver buffered BUs by setting bits in the TIM’s partial virtual bitmap that correspond to the appropriate AIDs.
+The TIM shall identify those non-AP MLDs by setting bits in the TIM’s partial virtual bitmap to 1 that correspond to the AIDs of the non-AP MLDs.

-When a non-AP MLD made a multi-link setup with an AP MLD, one AID is assigned to the non-AP MLD across all links.
+An AP of an AP MLD may transmit on a link a frame that carries an indication of buffered data for transmission on other enabled link(s).
+The format of the indication is TBD.

+An AP MLD may recommend a non-AP MLD to use one or more enabled links.
+The AP’s indication may be carried in a broadcast or a unicast frame.
+The format of the indication is TBD.